ualsg/ualsg.netlify.app/content/post/2020-09-geobim-ijgi-paper/index.md

 subtitle: ""
 summary: "Much work has been done on quality of geoinformation and interoperability between BIM and GIS.
 However, the intersection of the two - quality control of the conversion between BIM and GIS - remains uncharted."
 authors: [admin]
-tags: [bim, gis, data integration]
+tags: [bim, gis, data integration, paper]
 categories: []
 date: 2020-09-14T08:00:16+08:00
 lastmod: 2020-09-14T08:00:16+08:00